 Do you want to attract charming Cardinals to your yard or garden?
-There are 5 crucial things you need to attract Cardinals.
+There are 5 crucial things you need to attract these stunning species.
 When those are fulfilled, the Cardinals will wait in line to visit your yard or garden!
-Well not really, but that would be awesome.
-They will, however, spend a lot of time in your yard and you’ll get to see these beautiful birds on a regular basis.
+They will spend a lot of time in your yard and you’ll get to see these beautiful birds on a regular basis.

-Cardinals do not migrate.
-They are stationary birds that spend the whole year in the same place.
+Cardinals are stationary birds that spend the whole year in the same place.
 If you manage to attract them to your yard, you’ll be able to enjoy their presence throughout the whole year.

 Also, you don’t have to worry about Cardinals scaring the other songbirds that might visit your yard.
 Cardinals are not very aggressive and they will not bully the other birds.

 If you want to attract Cardinals, you’ll need to provide a suitable habitat where they’ll have plenty of food, water, and a shelter.

 But first, you need to make sure the Cardinals are native birds in your area.
 If you’ve already seen Cardinals around your home, then great – you can proceed to the next step.
 If you didn’t see them before in your area, here is where the Cardinals are native: